MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

  3) At the end of generations loop the function void fixed_positions prints the number of positions==mutations that have been fixed and the number of position==mutations that fave been fixed from those that matter.

-The two main codes are pop_sim_interactions_with_gauss_weights.c AND pop_sim_branching.c The runs are for 100 intilial population and 1500 generations.
-The population reaches up to 100000 (for example in Gompertz_model).
 As the populations size increases the fixation becomes more difficult even if the mutation rate is interrupted after 300 generations.

-POP_SIM_CA: Implementing Gompertz model with one-dimensional cellular automata
+Simulation: Implementing Gompertz model with one-dimensional cellular automata

 1) A one dimensional cellular automaton is proposed for implementing the Gompertz model to formulate tumor growth dynamics, which is called Gompertz CA.